-This algorithm is in the beta tier.
-For more information on algorithm tiers, see Graph algorithms.
+This feature is in the beta tier.
+For more information on feature tiers, see API Tiers.

 Node Classification is a common machine learning task applied to graphs: training models to classify nodes.
 Concretely, Node Classification models are used to predict the classes of unlabeled nodes as a node properties based on other node properties.
 During training, the property representing the class of the node is referred to as the target property.
 GDS supports both binary and multi-class node classification.